pingcap/docs-tidb-operator/en/restore-from-aws-s3-using-br.md

 The example in this section restores the snapshot backup data to the cluster.
 The specified restoration time point must be between [the time point of snapshot backup](backup-to-aws-s3-using-br.md#view-the-snapshot-backup-status) and the [`Log Checkpoint Ts` of log backup](backup-to-aws-s3-using-br.md#view-the-log-backup-status).

-PITR grant permissions to remote storages in the same way as snapshot backup.
-The example in this section grant permissions by using AccessKey and SecretKey.
+PITR grants permissions to remote storages in the same way as snapshot backup.
+The example in this section grants permissions by using AccessKey and SecretKey.

 The detailed steps are as follows: